fxxkthesystem/mailhops-api/README.md

 1. Returns a route an email took based on the Received header IP addresses
 2. Returns a map an email took based on the Received header IP addresses

-The route will contain DNSBL lookup results, hostname lookup results and What3Words geo locations.
+The route will contain DNSBL lookup results, hostname lookup results, what3words geo locations and the current weather of the senders location.

 ## Configuring MailHops API